sir-dunxalot/ember-easy-form-extensions/README.md

 This addon extends Ember EasyForm into the view and controller layers of your Ember CLI app to provide easy event and action handling using mixins and components.

-The newly accessible developer-friendly layer includes form submission handlers, helpers, components, and integration with ember-validations **(`ember-easy-form` and `ember-validations` also come prepackaged)**.
+The newly accessible developer-friendly layer includes form submission handlers, helpers, components, and integration with ember-validations.

 ## Installation

+Uninstall any references to `ember-easy-form` and `ember-validations`.
+Then:

 ```
 ember install:addon ember-easy-form-extensions